| Home Earth

 Flag of Burundi

-Burundi is bordered by the Democratic Republic of the Congo, Rwanda, and Tanzania.
+Burundi shares borders with the Democratic Republic of the Congo, Rwanda, and Tanzania.

 With an area of 27,834 km², the country is somewhat smaller than half the size of Croatia, or slightly smaller than the U.S. state of Maryland.

 The country has a population of 10.11 million people (2016).
 Capital and largest city is Bujumbura.
 Spoken languages are French (official 0.3%) and Kirundi (spoken by nine million people in Burundi and adjacent parts of Tanzania and Congo-Kinshasa), other dialects like Rundi and Kiga.

 This page aims to give you an overview of Burundi's art, culture, people, environment, geography, history, economy and government.